lumeland/lume.land/docs/advanced/deployment.md

 }
 ```

-This file is created automatically by Lume by running `lume import-map`.
-We just
+In addition to the regular Lume task, we have added a new task, named **deploy**
-added a new task, named **deploy** that execute two commands: It builds the site
+that execute two commands: It builds the site and upload it to the server.
+Now,
-and upload it to the server.
-Now, to build and deploy your site, just run:
+to build and deploy your site, just run:

 ```sh
 deno task deploy